Railfan & Railroad: Post Jim Boyd era

 Editor Jim Boyd retired in 1998 after 23 years at the helm of the magazine he helped shape, and Steve Barry was promoted to managing editor.
 In 1999, George Fletcher was added to the masthead as an associate editor, but his tenure was short lived as he accepted a position with the Long Island Rail Road in 2001.
 Walt Lankenau joined the staff in September 2000 as associate editor, after having previously worked for Carstens Publications as the editor of Creative Crafts & Miniatures in 1984, and later freelancing as a cartographer and books editor.
 Publisher Hal Carstens died unexpectedly in June 2009, and was succeeded by his son Henry as president of the company.

 Incremental changes to update the look and feel of the magazine began in 2010, when a new logo debuted to replace an earlier redesign dating from 1999.
-At the end of 2010, "Editor Emeritus" Jim Boyd suffered a heart attack and died near his home in Newton.
+At the end of 2010, Editor Emeritus Jim Boyd suffered a heart attack and died near his home in Newton.
 In 2011, author and photographer Otto Vondrak joined the staff as associate editor after working as a contractor and freelancer for the previous year.

 Since its beginning, the editorial style of the magazine tends to be focused on the active enthusiast who is more likely to be engaged in the hobby by taking photographs of current railroad operations, visiting museums and tourist lines, and contributing to historical preservation activities.
 Topics range from the historic to the contemporary, and includes news photos and monthly columns to balance out the feature content.

 The magazine continues its focus on the railroad enthusiast, thanks in part to editor Steve Barry's involvement in the National Railway Historical Society and his enthusiasm for photography.
 The majority of content is contributed by the readers of the magazine, with the editors appearing as-needed.
 In December 2011, Railfan & Railroad expanded its reach with the debut of digital editions for home computers, laptops, and select mobile digital devices.

 White River Productions era

 After years of financial struggle, Carstens Publications president Henry Carstens announced the company's permanent closure on August 22, 2014.
 On September 1, 2014, White River Productions announced their acquisition of Railfan & Railroad as well as sister publication Railroad Model Craftsman.
 Eight pages were added to bring the publication up to 70 pages.
 Steve Barry and Otto Vondrak were retained as the editorial staff.
 News columnists were moved over from Railroads Illustrated, and the "LocoNotes" diesel roster updates were moved over from Trains & Railroads of the Past.
 Starting with the January 2017 issue, the magazine once again expanded to 82 pages.
 Eric Berger was added to the staff as News Editor in 2019.
-Journalist and photographer Justin Franz joined the staff as Associate Editor in April 2020.
+Journalist and photographer Justin Franz joined the staff as Associate Editor in April 2020, and Otto Vondrak served as Managing Editor until 2024.